 Property Deeds and Automobiles: Consider naming Animal Humane as the Transfer on Death (TOD) beneficiary of your titles and deeds.

 Animal Humane offers two tailored bequest options for pet owners wishing to secure the future of their companion cats and dogs.
 These unique programs allow us to re-home your beloved pets or care for them for the remainder of their lives.
 Animal Humane requests minimum estate contributions of $15,000 per pet for the following care plans.

-In the case where your pet is deemed to be in the final stages of their life — but does not display signs of suffering to the point where humane euthanasia should be considered, they will be placed in Animal Humane’s Fospice program.
-In this instance, your companion pet would live with a highly trained staff member or volunteer who is committed to caring for your pet for the remainder of their life.
-Any necessary medical attention would be expertly delivered by our devoted Clinic Team.
-When the quality of your pet’s life declines to the point where euthanasia will relieve their suffering, our Clinic Team will compassionately perform this act with your pet’s fospice caretaker by their side.
-Afterwards, your pet will be cremated and their remains scattered in our campus Memorial Bequest Garden.
+In the case where your pet is deemed to be in the final stages of their life — but is not suffering to the point where humane euthanasia should be considered, they will be placed in our Fospice program.
+Here, your companion will live with a devoted individual who is committed to caring for your pet for the remainder of their life.
+Any necessary medical attention would be expertly delivered by our Clinic Team.
+When the quality of your pet’s health declines to the point where euthanasia will relieve their suffering, our Clinic Team will compassionately carry out this procedure.
+Afterwards, your beloved pet will be cremated and their remains scattered in our Memorial Bequest Garden.

 Your financial situation is unique.
-We strongly recommend that you consult your tax attorney, accountant, or financial advisor to help you include Animal Humane in your estate planning.
-Should you or your financial advisor seeks additional details, please have them contact Stefanie English, Senior Director of Development & Marketing at 505.938.7885 or [email protected] at their convenience.
+We strongly recommend that you consult your tax attorney, accountant, or financial advisor to help you include Animal Humane in your estate or trust planning.
+If you or your advisor have any questions, please contact Stefanie English, Senior Director of Development & Marketing at 505.938.7885 or [email protected].